danitrave/CapitalCitiesGame/docs/source/classification.rst

                 [-Types --Types] [-CPUs --CPUs]
                 Sample

 1. **Sample** is the only positional argument of the tool.
-It represents the name of the counts matrix;
+It represents the scRNA seq counts matrix file;
 2. **-Min** or **--Threshold** is the minimum number of genes that a cell must express to be classified.
 The **default** value is **250**;
-3. **-Notation** or **--Notation** is the type of gene notation to use.
+3. **-Notation** or **--Notation** is the type of gene notation present in the counts.
 The defaul is **ensembl id**.
-Instead, write **gene_symbol** to switch to gene symbol notation;
+Instead, write **gene_symbol** to switch to the gene symbol nomenclature;
-4. **-Types** or **--Types** is the directory name containg the lists of the cell types to use in the likelihood test.
+4. **-Types** or **--Types** is the name of the directory containg the lists of the cell types to use in the likelihood test.
 By default, only the pre-compiled lists (DISCO, HPA) are used.
 To use only the custom lists generated from annotation, insert **custom**.
 Finally, to utilize only the custom lists generated from the user-defined lists, insert **naive**;
 5. **-CPUs** or **--CPUs** is number of processors employed.
 The default is **1**;
 6. **-h** or **--help** shows the documentation.

 Run SCALT.py
 =========

-SCALT.py is quite straightforward sine it requires just the counts table as postional input.
+SCALT.py is quite straightforward sine it requires just the counts table as positional input.

-Leaving default parameters, the basic comand appears as follows:
+Leaving default parameters, the basic command appears as follows:

 ::